 - If your someone who’s body needs it, get 6 hours sleep.
 Your hormones will thank you.
-Even if it means napping a litte after Nitnem or later in the day.
+Even if it means napping a little after Nitnem or later in the day.

-- Eat to live not live to eat, what you eat effects your whole lifestyle.
+- Eat to live not live to eat, what you eat affects your whole lifestyle.

-- Get everything prepped the night before for what you need the next day and position your alarm enough distance that you have to pyshically move further out of bed.
+- Get everything prepped the night before for what you need the next day and position your alarm enough distance that you have to physically move further out of bed.